pathtofile/ebpf-pinned-fentry/README.md

 This project is heavily based upon [libpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap), so follow it's guide to install any required pre-requisites.

+`Fentry` was introduced in kernel 5.5, so you require at least this kernel.
+Code was written only for x64 machines, although they could be altered to work wherever eBPF works.

 Then just checkout this project and run `make`:
 ```bash
 git clone --recursive https://github.com/pathtofile/ebpf-pinned-fentry.git